-Aggression is the most common dog behavior.
-In the wild, dogs use aggressiveness to defend themselves, hunt for food, and guard their territory.
-However, aggression in domesticated dogs can be potentially destructive and dangerous since it might be directed towards other pets and people.
-The behavior can occur in any age, breed, and gender and can manifest itself in the following ways
+Aggression is the most common and challenging dog behavior.
+In the wild, dogs use aggression to defend themselves, hunt for food, and guard their territory.
+However, aggression in domesticated dogs can be potentially destructive and dangerous because it's often directed towards other pets and people.
+Aggressive behavior can occur at any age, in any breed or gender, and can manifest itself in the following ways:

 - Barking and snapping

 - Head and tail up with a direct stare

 While aggression can't be fixed overnight, there are some steps you can take to curb dog aggression.
 In the meantime, you can utilize an indoor pet potty like DoggieLawn while you're training your dog to be less aggressive around others!

 If your dog suddenly exhibits aggressive behavior, there could be an underlying medical issue.
 Acute conditions that lead to severe pain are likely to cause irritability and aggressiveness in dogs.
 If the behavior is not typical of your dog, you should consult the veterinarian for a comprehensive checkup.
 Work with your vet closely and follow recommended treatment plans if your dog is diagnosed with a medical issue.

 Leash Your Dog